Oric4ever/oric_sargon3/README.md

 ## How to use

-Run the provided `sargon3.tap` in an Oric emulator.
+Run the provided [sargon3.tap](https://github.com/Oric4ever/oric_sargon3/blob/main/sargon3.tap) in an Oric emulator.

+Moves are entered in algebraic notation (eg. E2-E4).
 Read [the manual](https://archive.org/details/apple2_hayden_sargon_iii_manual_1983) to learn all the functions !

->> You will know that Sargon III is waiting for you when you see the block cursor in the left.
+NB: You will know that Sargon III is waiting for you when you see the block cursor in the left.

->> Moves are entered in algebraic notation (eg. E2-E4).

 ## How to build